Monarch butterfly: Flight and migration

+Flight speeds of adults are around 9 km/h.
+Monarchs travel between 1,200 and 2,800 miles or more from the northeast United States, and southeast Canada, to the mountain forests in central Mexico, where they find the right climate conditions to hibernate from the beginning of November to mid-March.

+Climate change and habitat loss have significantly altered the monarch butterfly’s migration behavior.
+Rising temperatures and the widespread loss of milkweed (Asclepias spp.), the primary host plant for monarch larvae, have disrupted breeding and migratory patterns across North America, contributing to population declines over the past two decades.

 Interactions with predators

-In both caterpillar and butterfly form, monarchs are aposematic, warding off predators with a bright display of contrasting colors to warn potential predators of their undesirable taste and poisonous characteristics.
-One monarch researcher emphasizes that predation on eggs, larvae or adults is natural, since monarchs are part of the food chain, thus people should not take steps to kill predators of monarchs.
+In both caterpillar and butterfly forms, monarchs are aposematic, warding off predators with a bright display of contrasting colors to warn potential predators of their undesirable taste and poisonous characteristics.
+One monarch researcher emphasizes that predation on eggs, larvae, or adults is natural since monarchs are part of the food chain, thus people should not take steps to kill predators of monarchs.

 Larvae feed exclusively on milkweed and consume protective cardiac glycosides.
-Toxin levels in Asclepias species vary.
+Toxin levels in the Asclepias species vary.
 Not all monarchs are unpalatable, but exhibit Batesian or automimics.
-Cardiac glycosides levels are higher in the abdomen and wings.
+Cardiac glycoside levels are higher in the abdomen and wings.
 Some predators can differentiate between these parts and consume the most palatable ones.

-Butterfly weed (A. tuberosa) lacks significant amounts of cardiac glycosides (cardenolides), but instead contains other types of toxic glycosides, including pregnanes.
-This difference may reduce the toxicity of monarchs whose larvae feed on that milkweed species, as a naturalist and others have reported that monarch caterpillars do not favor the plant.
+Butterfly weed (A. tuberosa) lacks significant amounts of cardiac glycosides (cardenolides) but instead contains other types of toxic glycosides, including pregnanes.
+This difference may reduce the toxicity of monarchs whose larvae feed on that milkweed species and affect the butterfly's breeding choices, as a naturalist and others have reported that egg-laying monarchs do not favor the plant.
 Some other milkweeds have similar characteristics.